hpradhan2401/chatbot-st-hugchat/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 ChatBot-St-HugChat
 ```
 ⬆️ (Replace above with your app's name)
 ```

-Description of the app ...
+ChatBot using HugChat

 ## Demo App